23122K/swift-loggable/README.md

 ```
 ### @Logged and @Log
 #### Basics
-To log every method within `Foo`, simply mark it with `@Logged` annotation
+To log every method within `Foo`, simply annotate it with `@Logged`
 ```diff
 + @Logged
 struct Foo { ... }
 ```
-Now, underneath this code will be expanded like this.
+The code will be expanded as follows:
-> :note: Method within extension of `Foo` will not be affected
+> :note: Methods within extension of `Foo` will not be affected
 ```diff
 @Logged
 struct Foo {